How to Find Sunglasses That Fit (And Don’t Annoy You All Day)

 Material Matters: Acetate vs. Metal

 • High-Quality Acetate: Deep, rich colors with a retro feel.
-Acetate has a “memory”—over time, it warms up and molds slightly to your head for a custom fit.
+Acetate has a “memory”.
+Over time, it warms up and molds slightly to your head for a custom fit.

 • Slim Metals: The “featherweight” choice.
 If you hate the feeling of anything on your face, thin metal with adjustable nose pads is your winner.